LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.373.5
+*Released*: 11 October 2023
+* Issue 48377: Account for read only cells when pasting EditableGrid

 ### version 2.373.4
 *Released*: 2 October 2023
 * Issue 48781: LKSM/LKB: Groups using wrong icon